 According to operator policy, all PCFs which are handling PDU sessions for BDT SDF

-apply normal charging policy for affected BDT SDF if changeChargebableParty API is used to activate the going BDT SDFs.
+apply normal charging policy for affected BDT SDF if changeChargeableParty API (TS ) is used to activate the going BDT SDFs.

-if changeChargebableParty API is not used
+if changeChargeableParty API is not used

 If EnhancedBDT is supported and used, the PCF may terminate the affected PDU sessions.